openstack-archive/trio2o/doc/source/index.rst

-.. tricircle documentation master file, created by sphinx-quickstart on Wed Dec 2 17:00:36 2015.
+.. trio2o documentation master file, created by sphinx-quickstart on Wed Dec 2 17:00:36 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tricircle's documentation!
+Welcome to trio2o's documentation!
 ========================================================

 Contents: